 Bottom Line

-When considering how to redeem your Chase Ultimate Rewards points, it's natural to default to the obvious airline programs: United, Southwest, and JetBlue.
+When considering how to redeem your Chase Ultimate Rewards points, it's natural to default to the most well-known airline programs: United, Southwest, and JetBlue.
 However, don't overlook Chase's other airline partners.
 Otherwise, you may miss out on an even cheaper way to book the same award.

 Hopefully, this list of Chase Ultimate Rewards sweet spots helps inspire you on how to maximize your points.
-And, if you need to build up your balance of Ultimate Rewards points, don't forget that the Chase Sapphire Preferred® Card is offering 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+And, if you need to build up your balance of Ultimate Rewards points, don't forget that the Chase Sapphire Preferred® Card is offering an amazing 60,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

 Chase Sapphire Preferred® Card